Webinar Q&A: What offline measurement says about digital performance

 A few weeks ago, I hosted an Adweek webinar on “What Offline Measurement Says About Digital Performance”, with Jay Goebel, Senior Director at Oracle Data Cloud, and J.P.
 Beauchamp, SVP, Media Center of Excellence at IRI.
 We received many excellent questions about how offline measurement works that we didn’t have time to address live, so we’ve provided answers to a few of the most commonly asked questions.
-If you missed the live webinar, click here to replay it on demand.

 Q: What types of offline data can I incorporate into my digital campaigns, and how fast am I able to make it actionable?

 There are a number of offline data points that can be incorporated.
 It all depends on which data partners you’re integrated with and what you’re looking to measure against.
 While some offline data partners like IRI and Oracle track in-store sales data, others focus on in-store foot traffic.
 So, depending on the goals of your campaign, you can select the data partner that best aligns with your brand’s KPIs.

 For clients running ads through The Trade Desk, offline conversions – whether in-store sales or foot traffic – can flow directly into your results dashboard.
 This allows you to measure the performance of your digital campaigns against real-world metrics.
 Depending on the results, this view also empowers you to make digital campaign adjustments and optimizations in real time to improve in-store performance and drive sales.

 Q: What are the top-three best practices for real-time offline measurement?

 (1) Align your offline measurement metrics with your campaign objective and your targeting approach.
 Look to the big-picture metrics to drive overarching business KPIs instead of focusing on digital proxy metrics like click-through rates and viewability.